AmberELEC/website/docs/Getting-Started.md

 ## Transferring Bios

 While we recommend sourcing your own rom files, the simplest way to have a fully functioning handheld is to copy the bios files from the stock OS.
 You can find these bios files by plugging your stock SD card into your computer (probably with a USB adapter) and looking in the `GAMES` partition for the `bios` folder.
-After you've installed 351ELEC, you can simply drop these files into 351ELEC's bios folder.
+After you've installed AmberELEC, you can simply drop these files into AmberELEC's bios folder.

 Please note that if you're using an RG351V, the bios files go on the same SD card that you store your roms on.
 This means if you use two SD cards, the bios files should go on SD2.

 ## Enable Wifi

-Wifi opens up a lot of features on 351ELEC.
+Wifi opens up a lot of features on AmberELEC.
 With wifi, you can install packages and themes, use RetroAchievements, and even play with others online.
 The RG351P requires an external Wifi adapter, as it doesn't have a wireless card built in.

 To enable Wifi, press `Start` to access the [Main Menu](Menus#main-menu), and then go into [Network Settings](Menus#network-settings).
 In that menu, toggle `Enable Wifi` to on, and enter your wifi network and password into `Wifi SSID` and `Wifi Key`.